MenheraBot/MenheraBot/README.md

 ### 🕹 | Roleplay Gaming (RPG)

-- I own a parallel world, the _Boleham's World_.
+- Menhera owns a parallel world, the _Boleham's World_.
 You can reincarnate in this world as a class among 12 different classes, with more than 4 unique abilities each, and a race among 8 unique races with specific bonuses.
 - **Battle System:** A differentiator of my RPG is its turn-based battle system, where the user participates in the battle from the beginning to the end, deciding which skill should be used at that moment to end your enemy

 <img style="border-radius: 40px;" width="360" src="https://i.imgur.com/BWxcHdR.png" alt="Sistema de Batalha"></img>